Search This Blog

 In 1872, the building cost was paid off at last.
 The Reverend Snaith had bad news to deliver though.
 He said the church had been neglected for generations (surely a slight exaggeration given it was 40 years old) and now it was in a "dreadful state of dilapidation".
 The state of the walls and windows was "ruinous" he said.
 When it rained, the roof leaked so badly that the clergy had to dodge about in order not to get soaked.
 He said the issues must be dealt with soon and that doing patchwork repairs and improvements would involve much more expense in the end.
 So a committee was started to raise subscriptions.
 As well as repairs, a new chancel was at last planned, and much later the wide nave would be divided with arches into 2 aisles.
 On the 9th September 1875 the foundation stone was laid for the chancel and it was opened on 1 September 1876, with the work costing £1924 and completed by Thomas Corby to the design of John Oldred Scott.

-Other works carried on at various times include bricking up the door that formerly faced the High Street, removing the galleries and box pews, adding new stained glass windows and replacing the roof.
-And then there was the damage done by the terrible storm of 1897 - a separate post will follow on this.
+Other works carried on at various times include bricking up the door that formerly faced the High Street, removing the galleries and box pews, adding new stained glass windows and replacing the flat roof with a pitched design of hand made tiles of "special tint".
+And then there was the damage done by the terrible storm of 1897 - a separate post on this is here.
 Selling off the old pews and gas fittings in 1890 raised £7 for church funds.
 Even in 1889, when the church was opened after works that included the new roof and new flooring, the bitterness relating to the old church's demise could still be felt.
 The Bishop of Oxford, preaching on the occasion of this re opening, probably unwittingly touched a still raw nerve in his sermon.
 He referred to how the old church at Marlow was probably a "strong, large and ancient building which if the possessors of it had taken care in time, would have lasted until now."
 He added it must therefore have been demolished as it had fallen behind the times as regards convenience.

 The money spent on putting the church right was a large sum and whether it was worth it divided opinion.
 The book The Royal River in 1885 thought no. Despite Rev Snaith's description of the ruinous state of the church the author thought the apparent sturdy state of the fabric of the building meant that as no emergency repairs were needed, no further funds should be wasted on it.
 "It is a question whether it would not have been better to have accepted its ugliness and employed the very large sums which must be expended before the work can be completed to other and more directly useful purposes."
 Ouch.
 On the other hand, the South Bucks Standard in 1900 thought that while the church of 1835 had originally been both costly and ugly, the work spent on putting it right was well spent even if had cost a very large amount in it's own right.
 In 1889 the paper had thought that with the new roof and old pews gone, all the church needed now was to have all of its windows replaced "in a more suitable style", the outer walls refaced in stone and flint, and the west front and steeple recast.
 Not much work then!